Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Single-Photon Counting Technologies

 \subsection{SPAD}

-SPAD detectors, which can be implemented as large arrays using CMOS processes, has recently attracted significant interests.
-SPADs also offer other advantages over PMTs including small structural dimensions, reduced weight, low implementation complexity and operation voltage, mechanical robustness, and resistance to magnetic fields.
+SPAD detectors, which can be implemented as large arrays using {complementary metal–oxide–semiconductor (CMOS)} processes, have recently attracted significant interest.
+Compared to other SPC receivers, SPADs also offer other advantages including small structural dimensions, reduced weight, and lower operation voltage.
 These inherent attributes make SPAD-based OWC systems particularly attractive for 6G mobile wireless networks.

 SPADs can generate a digital pulse when detecting a single photon eliminating the need for complex analog circuitry for signal amplification.
 Employing a similar structure as APD, SPAD is biased above the breakdown voltage and operates in Geiger mode, ensuring that the avalanche process generates an extensive charge.
 The gain of SPAD is similar to PMT and is dramatically higher than APD.
 This large internal gain results in a large enough output voltage that can be interfaced with standard digital circuits, such as pulse counters.